aslamanver/p2p/README.md

 Wi-Fi Direct (P2P) allows Android 4.0 (API level 14) and higher devices with the appropriate hardware to connect directly to each other via Wi-Fi without an intermediate access point.

-This library provides instant integration (PnP) support for WIFI-Direct P2P into any Android Project also it remembers the recent connected device and reconnect it automatically when it's available.
+This library provides instant integration (PnP) support for WIFI-Direct P2P into any Android projects plus it remembers the recent connected device and reconnect it automatically when it's available.

 ### Initialization